Highpoint2000/DX-Alert/README.md

     StationMode: 'off',             // Set it 'on' to enable alarm for every new logged TX Station (default: 'off')
     StationModeCanLogServer: '',    // OPTIONAL: Activates a central server to manage alarm repetitions (e.g. '127.0.0.1:2000', default is '') - only valid if StationMode: 'on' !
 	EnableBacklist: false,			// Set it to true if you use a blacklist.txt in the DX-Alert plugin folder

-	//// Screenshot Options ////
-    ScreenshotAlert: 'off',			// Set it to "true" if you want to send a screenshot with the alarm notification (default is false)
-    ScreenshotWidth: 1280,			// Set the width of the screenshot here (default is 1280)
-    ScreenshotHeight: 900,			// Set the height of the screenshot here (default is 900)

     //// Email Options ////
     EmailAlert: 'off', 			    // Enable email alert feature, 'on' or 'off'